mariobarbareschi/Bellerophon/README.md

 ------------

-Bellerophon is a genetic optimization tools for approximate computing.
+Bellerophon is a genetic optimization tool for approximate computing.
 It is meant for using in collaboration with [clang-Chimera](https://github.com/ntonjeta/clang-chimera).
 Indeed, Clang-Chimera provides the code mutation feature, while Bellerophon uses Genetic Algorithm for explore approximate variants and finds the pareto-frontier solutions.
 Bellerophon includes the [ParadisEO](http://paradiseo.gforge.inria.fr/) metaheuristic framework.

 For more details about Bellerophon, visit the website [void](null)